istio/istio.io/content/en/docs/tasks/security/citadel-config/plugin-ca-cert/index.md

 1. Follow the [Istio installation guide](/docs/setup/install/istioctl/) to install Istio.

-1. Enable mutual TLS in STRICT mode as show in [authentication policy](/docs/tasks/security/authentication/authn-policy/#globally-enabling-istio-mutual-tls-in-strict-mode).
-This step is optional as the default mode (`PERMISSIVE`) already supports mutual TLS.
+1. **Optional:** Enable mutual TLS in `STRICT` mode as show in the [authentication policy task](/docs/tasks/security/authentication/authn-policy/#globally-enabling-istio-mutual-tls-in-strict-mode).
+The default `PERMISSIVE` mode already supports mutual TLS traffic.

 ## Plugging in the existing certificate and key